09-14 March 2020

 For All the Saints A Prayer Book for and By the Church Vol. II © 1995 by the American Lutheran Publicity Bureau, Delhi, NY

-Schnorr von Carolsfeld, woodcuts © WELS Permission to use these copyrighted items is limited to personal and congregational use
+Schnorr von Carolsfeld, woodcuts, Jesus and the Samaritan woman copyright © WELS Permission to use these copyrighted items is limited to personal and congregational use